 I began looking into the autism hashtags on Twitter in late 2018 and early 2019 between beginning to suspect I might be autistic and before seeking a diagnosis.
 Like most social media sites, Twitter uses algorithms to determine what to show you, even from the people you follow.
 So an interesting thing happened as I broadened my searches from just writing related topics to autism and ADHD.

-A. B. England is a small business owner, mom of two, novelist, all around geek, and avid crafter.
-She loves mythology, fantasy, and all flavors of science fiction.
+A. B. England is a novelist, all around geek, avid crafter, and the home-schooling mother of two.

 All